NDIS Behaviour Support Services

 Behaviour Support Practitioner

-Daniella is a supportive Behaviour Support Practitioner with more than ten years of experience supporting children, young people, and families.
-She is a native Spanish speaker who worked as an Educational Psychologist in Chile before migrating to Australia.
+Daniella is a supportive Behaviour Support Practitioner with more than ten years of experience as an Educational Psychologist in Chile before migrating to Australia.
+Since moving to Australia, Daniella has worked as a Disability Support Worker and Behaviour Support Practitioner, specialising in the support of neurodivergent children and adults and those with psychosocial disabilities, including Schizophrenia.

 Daniella takes a neuro-affirming, strengths-based approach to her work, helping participants, families and implementing providers understand behaviour through regulation, connection, and safety.
 She values collaboration and always aims to support participants in ways that respect who they are, while helping families, caregivers, and support staff feel confident and informed.